requarks/wiki-docs/editors/markdown.md

 ### *Stylings*

-By adding a class on a separate line, after the blockquote, you can change the look of the blockquote:
+By adding a class on a separate line, after the blockquote, you can change the look of the blockquote.
+Note that these stylings are specific to Wiki.js and will fallback to standard blockquote styling in other applications.

 - Blue: `is-info`
 - Green: `is-success`